 - Ironically, the closest thing to a neutral portrayal was his first, where Peter works for a tobacco company and wines and dines Bush and Gore to loosen restrictions on cigarette sales.
 In the DVD commentary, the writers remark that they only included him out of fairness and thought he had "no fucking way" of actually winning.

-- Appears in the American Dad! episode "Bush Comes to Dinner", where Stan wins a contest to have dinner with him.
-Hayley tries to destroy Bush's reputation by getting him Off The Wagon, but when he comes to her defense after Stan calls her a lost cause she changes her mind, remarking "At least he's better than Cheney."
+- Appears in the episode "Bush Comes to Dinner", where Stan wins a contest to have dinner with him.
+Hayley tries to destroy Bush's reputation by getting him Off the Wagon, but when he comes to her defense after Stan calls her a lost cause she changes her mind, remarking "At least he's better than Cheney."
 The portrayal is surprisingly sympathetic, having him be depressed over the fact that so many people hate him and wondering if he should just quit, before Stan's contest-winning speech gives him the heart to stay the course.

 - Robot Chicken likes to play up his love of tacos, and had a famous skit where he becomes a Jedi and fights a lightsaber duel with Abraham Lincoln.
 Bush wins.